claudiavigan/Publication_Aotus/README.md

-# Aotus arboreal camera traps
+# README - Publication Aotus

 This repository contains the data and code used to reproduce the analyses and figures for the manuscript: